frabas/DISPLACE_GUI/README.md

  ![alt text](https://github.com/frabas/DISPLACE_GUI/blob/master/docs/quickstart_load_scenario_file.png)

-and choose a scenario file (a .dat file) you´ll find in the\simusspe folder of your DISPLACE dataset.
+and choose a scenario file (a .dat file) you´ll find in the\simusspe subfolder of your DISPLACE dataset.
 Select the file, click Ok and wait to see the DISPLACE graph plotted on the map.

  ![alt text](https://github.com/frabas/DISPLACE_GUI/blob/master/docs/quickstart_scenario_file_is.png)

-You can now click start in the DISPLACE command panel for a DISPLACE simulation to start:
+You can now click Start in the DISPLACE command panel for a DISPLACE simulation to start:

  ![alt text](https://github.com/frabas/DISPLACE_GUI/blob/master/docs/quickstart_click_start.png)

-After some object creation and initialization the time step window will shortly update and the simulation run to the end time step
+After some object creation and initialization the time step window will shortly update and the simulation run to the end time step.
-By default, 8762 hourly time steps will be simulated which is approx. the nb of hours in one year. in Setup menu this can be changed to up to 52586 for a maximal 6y horizon.
+By default, 8762 hourly time steps will be simulated which is approx. the number of hours in one year. in Setup menu the total number of time step can be changed to up to 52586 for a maximal 6-years horizon.
-Because of the computation time running more than one year simulation and many replicates are better done on a HPC cluster.
+Because of the computation time, running more than one year simulation and many replicates are better done on a HPC cluster.
 Automated shell scripts to run many DISPLACE simulations in parallel on a HPC cluster can be provided on request.

  ## Simulation output formats